Working with DIS

 Academic Reporting & Final Grade Report

-Upon arrival in Copenhagen and typically until after the second course meeting, students may drop or add courses if allowed by your institution.
-The DIS Enrollment Contact on your campus, and his/her designees, may access student enrollment information at any time through the Partner Dashboard (see above).
-Approximately 30 days after students have returned home, DIS sends official final grade reports to each student’s university plus an unofficial copy directly to each student.
+Approximately 30 days after students have returned home, DIS sends official final grade reports to each student’s university and also an unofficial copy directly to each student.
 Students whose institutions are unable to accept the DIS Final Grade Report as credit may request a University of Minnesota transcript before their departure for Copenhagen or Stockholm; click for more about our School of Record agreement.